5 Cloud Computing for Data Science

 1. Sign up for an AWS account

-2. Navigate to SageMaker in the AWS console
+2. Navigate to SageMaker AI → Studio in the AWS console

-5. Create a new notebook and start working
+5. Start the space, open JupyterLab, create a notebook, and start working

 This gives you a fully configured Jupyter environment with access to more computational resources than your local machine likely has.
-SageMaker notebooks come pre-installed with popular data science libraries and integrate seamlessly with other AWS services like S3 for storage.
+SageMaker comes pre-installed with popular data science libraries and integrates with other AWS services like S3 for storage.

-One of the most important aspects of using cloud platforms is managing costs effectively:
+One of the most important aspects of using cloud platforms is managing costs effectively.
+A few traps catch almost every beginner:

 1. Set up billing alerts: Configure notifications when spending reaches certain thresholds

-2. Use spot instances: Take advantage of discounted pricing for interruptible workloads
+2. Use spot / preemptible instances: Steep discounts for interruptible workloads such as batch training jobs

 3. Right-size resources: Choose appropriate instance types for your workloads